Riemannian Langevin Algorithm for Solving Semidefinite Programs: Overview of Proofs for Main Theorems

+Here we emphasize that \cref{asm:app_morse} is in a sense necessary to upper bound the Lyapunov term by an negative constant, as we require $|\grad F|_g$ to grow as we move away from the saddle point.
+This can be interpretted as the ``flat directions'' of the saddle point can also slow down convergence of Langevin diffusion.
+We also note this is not unique to Langevin, as even gradient flow alone will yield a similar $- |\grad F|_g^2$ term, and upper bounding this is similar in spirit to the establishing exponential convergence using the Polyak-\L ojasiewicz inequality \cite{polyak1963gradient,lojasiewicz1963topological}.

-Observe that outside of a neighbourhood of each critical point, we have a lower bound on $|\grad F|_g^2$, and therefore choosing a sufficiently large $\beta>0$ will meet the Lyapunov condition (\cref{lm:lyapunov_away_from_crit}).
-Additionally, we observe that near the unique global minimum, we have strong convexity of the function $F$, hence we get a Poincar\'{e} inequality with the classical Bakry--\'{E}mery condition.
+Therefore choosing a sufficiently large $\beta>0$ will meet the Lyapunov condition (\cref{lm:lyapunov_away_from_crit}).
+Additionally, we observe that near the unique global minimum, we have either (1) strong convexity of the function $F$, or (2) a positive Ricci curvature on $S^d$, hence we get a Poincar\'{e} inequality with the classical Bakry--\'{E}mery condition.
 Together this implies a Poincar\'{e} inequality away from saddle points (\cref{prop:lyapunov_poincare}).

 Next we will choose a second Lyapunov function that satisfies the condition only near saddle points.
 In particular, we will choose the escape time representation of $W(x) = \mathbb{E} [ e^{\theta \tau} | Z_0 = x ]$, where $\tau$ is the first escape time of $Z_t$ away from a neighbourhood from each saddle point.
-Using an equivalent characterization of subexponential random variables (\cref{thm:subexp_equiv_wainwright}), it's equivalent to establish a tail bound of the type
+Using an equivalent characterization of subexponential random variables (\cref{thm:subexp_equiv_wainwright}), it is equivalent to establish a tail bound of the type

 for some constant $c > 0$ and all $t \geq 0$.

 To study the escape time, we will first use a ``quadratic approximation'' of the function $F$ near the saddle point.
 Then the squared radial process $\frac{1}{2} d_g(y, Z_t)^2$ is lower bounded by a Cox--Ingersoll--Ross (CIR) process of the following form